-There, you can browse free themes in specific categories, such as the latest uploaded or the most popular.
+You can browse free themes in specific categories, such as the latest uploaded or the most popular.
 Additionally, you can filter them by subject, features, or layouts.

-For example, if you want to look for WordPress blog themes, simply check the Blog box and hit Apply Filter.
+For example, if you want to look for WordPress blog themes, check the Blog box and hit Apply Filter.

 Note that free themes aren’t necessarily poor quality – each has been created by a credible WordPress developer and reviewed by the theme review team.

 Although free WordPress themes are excellent for beginners, they often don’t come with the features necessary to develop a robust WordPress website.
 In such cases, installing a premium theme is the best solution.

 If you’re not sure whether to opt for a premium theme, consider the following benefits:

 - Advanced functionality – premium themes come with various customization options and website builder functionality.
 For example, the Flatsome theme has a page builder that makes designing easy.
 Additionally, the built-in eCommerce features make it unnecessary to install extra plugins.